-- 1. Switch off the ignition of both vehicles $\longrightarrow \Delta$ . - Connect one end of the red jump lead to the positive (•) terminal of the vehicle with the flat battery (A). - Connect the other end of the red jump lead to the positive terminal (→ in the vehicle providing assistance (B). - Connect one end of the black jump lead to a suitable ground terminal, to a solid piece of metal in the engine block, or to the engine block itself. - Connect the other end of the black jump lead (1) to a solid metal component bolted to the engine block or to the engine block itself of the vehicle with the flat battery.
+- 1. Switch off the ignition of both vehicles $\longrightarrow \Delta$. - Connect the other end of the red jump lead to the positive terminal (→ in the vehicle providing assistance (B). - Connect one end of the black jump lead to a suitable ground terminal, to a solid piece of metal in the engine block, or to the engine block itself. - Connect the other end of the black jump lead (1) to a solid metal component bolted to the engine block or to the engine block itself of the vehicle with the flat battery.
 Do not connect it to a point near the battery.